 With its floor-to-ceiling bookcases, this is a unique and intimate meeting space on the ground floor of the Institute building.
-The Library is suitable for small meetings of up to 2 people that do not require audio-visual equipment.
+The Library is suitable for small meetings of up to 6 people that do not require audio-visual equipment.
+It is also ideal for anyone looking for a ‘work from home but not from home’ space.

 - In the event of a cancellation the Institute reserves the right to charge a 25% cancellation fee.
 In the event of a cancellation with less than 7 days’ notice, the Institute will charge the full cost to the hirer.